AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 So where did it come from?
 It came from having our eyes open and realizing that if you go into any sports stadium, there's one store after another that's selling jerseys and team gadgets.
 If you go to any concert tour, that's the same.
 If you look at the Harlem Globetrotters, they've always figured out a way to get every kid in the stadium to buy a basketball for the third quarter.
 This is not a new concept, and we know that the studios have a tremendous amount of licensing deals where they're selling merchandise in retail stores around the world, and yet in a venue where you would think the enthusiasm would be highest in a movie theatre on your way out the door, we do nothing.

 And I must say, this is one of the areas where we've actually learned something from Wanda.
-On one of my trips to Beijing, I walked into one of their theatres and saw a store literally embedded, you know, like a small little LEGO store (01:21:04) but think of all the restaurants that have been selling merchandise as you go out the door.
+On one of my trips to Beijing, I walked into one of their theatres and saw a store literally embedded like a small little logo store, but think of all the restaurants that have been selling merchandise as you go out the door.
 Wanda is doing that at a lot of their theatres in China.
 And so I think some of our learning was best practices within our own sister network of theatres in Asia.
 And so we're going to try it in the States.
-The big debate was do we just roll it out to 400 theatres or do we test it first and we thought it was prudent to test it first but we're optimistic it will be successful and therefore, we're expecting it to roll out much bigger beyond the initial test.
+The big debate was do we just roll it out to 400 theatres or do we test it first, and we thought it was prudent to test it first.
+But we're optimistic it will be successful and therefore, we're expecting it to roll out much bigger beyond the initial test.

 Having said that, this is a low margin business.
 Selling movie-related physical merchandise does not have the profit margins of popcorn or soda or liquor.
 And so I don't think you should think this is going to be a huge change for us in other revenues but if we can pick up $0.20, $0.30, $0.40, $0.50 a head from merchandise sales, you know, when you multiply that against the 0.25 billion visits in the course of a year, it adds up to real money.